 Although the nostrils are on top of the head, they still need to be clear of the water to breathe in air.
 Cetaceans have many nerve endings in an area of skin around the blowhole.

 The skin around the blowhole senses changes in pressure.
 This allows them to open when in the air and not underwater.

 Dolphins will blow the water out when 5-10mm close to the surface before breathing in the air once they breach the surface.
-The complex arrangement of nerve endings picks up the changes in pressure of the water, allowing them to know when they are near to the surface.
+The complex arrangement of nerve endings picks up the changes in pressure of the water, allowing them to know when they are near the surface.

 The science of how whales hear is still hotly debated by scientists.
-Baleen whales have a wax plug that builds up over time that transmits sounds heard underwater to the inner ear.
+Baleen whales have a wax plug that builds over time that transmits sounds heard underwater to the inner ear.
 The impedance of the waxy build-up matches seawater.
 This leads scientists to believe that although they can hear underwater, they are deaf when their ears are above water in the air.

 The other type of whales, toothed whales, do not have the same wax build-up.
-Some scientists believe that dolphins can hear in the air, which means that the ear channel is filled with air when above the water’s surface.
-The ear channel would then fill up with seawater when below the surface to allow them to hear underwater.
+Some scientists believe that dolphins can hear in the air, which means that the ear channel is filled with air above the water’s surface.
+The ear channel would then fill up with seawater below the surface to allow them to hear underwater.

 Taste And Smell

 Taste and smell are less different underwater than it is on land.
 Smell determines the source of chemical substances in the air, whereas taste occurs when chemical substances are dissolved in water and taken into the mouth.